 1. Determine What Items Belong to Who

 As executor, you will decide how the estate will be distributed and managed.
-First, is everything owned outright?
-Determine which items may be borrowed or have a loan balance, such as a car.
+The first thing to determine is which items are owned outright.
+Second, determine which items may have a loan balance, such as a car.

 If a will exists, verify what the decedent specifically bequeaths (leaves by will) to others.